Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 **Transparency logs must implement the Key Transparency protocol.** As stated at the beginning of this section, the goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-An important aspect of this requirement is that server operators must be able to contact a transparency log and verifiably receive all of the certificates and revocations that are relevant to them.
+An important aspect of this requirement is that site operators must be able to contact a transparency log and verifiably receive all of the certificates and revocations that are relevant to them.